Sim2200/HW3-Extra-Credit-Project/README.md

 ## How the Program Works

-1. The dataset is first loaded into the program.
+1. The dataset is loaded into the program.
 2. Artist names are cleaned and normalized to avoid duplicates caused by formatting differences.
 3. A hash table (Python dictionary) is created where the artist name is used as the key.
 4. Each artist key stores songs associated with that artist.